akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

 Next we implement the ``initialState`` method, which returns the behaviour of the merge stage.
 A ``MergeLogic#State`` defines the behaviour of the merge by signaling which input ports it is interested in consuming, and how to handle the element once it has been pulled from its upstream.
-Signalling which input port we are interested in pulling data from is done by using an apropriate *read condition*.
+Signalling which input port we are interested in pulling data from is done by using an appropriate *read condition*.
 Available *read conditions* include:

 - ``Read(input)`` - reads from only the given input,
 - ``ReadAny(inputs)`` – reads from any of the given inputs,